 Some love locks have specific designs and engravings of their names, dates, and cheesy love quotes.

 Fortunately for the lovers, the German Rail allows them to fasten their love padlocks as long as they don’t pose risks to rail traffic.

 Unfortunately, the practice of throwing the keys to the Rhine River is not something I don’t approve.

 The German Rail should provide locked dispensers where lovers can drop their keys.

-Standing on the bridge itself, I can say that it’s a romantic place (if you’re attached) and a great place to be – if you’re single. 😀 The views of Cologne Cathedral from across the river are stunning!
+Standing on the bridge, I can say that it’s a romantic place (if you’re attached) and a great place to be – if you’re single. 😀 The views of Cologne Cathedral from across the river are stunning!

-Every few years, the German Rail removes these padlocks because they add weight to the bridge.
+The German Rail removes these padlocks every few years because they add weight to the bridge.